kristianmandrup/pkg-version-report-gen/Readme.md

 <!-- /vscode-markdown-toc -->
 # Repo package version info

-This script can be run on a project `package.json` file to generate dependency reports and determine which dependencies break pre-defined rules and need to be updated.
+This CLI tool can be run on a project `package.json` file to generate package dependency reports.

+It can also be used to determine which dependencies break pre-defined rules and need to be updated.

 ##  1. <a name='Dependenciesreport'></a>Dependencies report